bhavyabaweja/Cryptonite-TP-Bhavya/05_File_Globbbing.md

 # File Globbing
 ## Matching with *
-When * is encotered the shell treats it as a wildcard and replaced it the files of matching pattern **Solution:**
+When * is encountered the shell treats it as a wildcard and replaced it the files of matching pattern **Solution:**
 `cd /ch*`
 `/challenge/run `